marci-pires/WikiHadatac/Installing-for-Linux-(Production).md

 This process will take a while so let it run.
 It will copy the files, download and install the two SOLR instances required by HADatAc, and initialize the instances.

 During the process of executing the script, you will be asked for an installation folder.
-If possible, just accept the installation folder suggested by the script.
-If not, specify a different installation directory.
-Keep note of what is your installation file since you will need to use it in the next step.
+Use <b>/data/hadatac</b> as installation folder

 Open your browser to verify if the SOLR installations were successful
 * Open another tab with the url: [http://localhost:8983/solr/](http://localhost:8983/solr/)